-Looking back at work in an office it is a wonder how we communicated well at all?
+Looking back at work in an office, it is a wonder how we communicated well at all?
 Clear communication and expectations are the foundation of success in this new environment.
 The book focuses on intentionality, transparency, and clarity as to the path of that success.

 Let task trackers and digital whiteboards do the work of keeping teams up to date on the minutiae.
 Write down only what matters in a wiki because there is a cost in managing that content.
 Write down what matters in the documentation and use the OAC principle to maintain that documentation.

-The section on remote management is eye-catching and an excellent resource of modern management advice.
-Some types of employees can excel in a remote working environment.
+The section on remote people management is eye-catching and an excellent resource of modern management advice.
+Some types of employees can excel in the virtual working environment.
 A manager must maintain crystal clear expectations between the manager and the employee.
 A remote manager’s job is to set goals for the employee, coach, and provide corrective feedback.
 Grow the relationship between manager and employee sharing information about each other.
 One-on-one meetings are still essential.
 If you are a manager, this book is worth it for the management tips alone.